brownpanthera/ppspace/src/content/blog/addons.md

 <br>
 <br>

 So our linker can't match two different things, we have to come on same page.
-So I'm going to compile now with msvc as msvc is used by node, basically node compiled with msvc so it would be good if I go with msvc I think.
-Or you can just download the mingw compiled node version (which I didn't find) then you can have compatible ABI and it will not complain. node.lib was compiled with msvc and our code we compiling with mingw. .lib means it is from msvc toolchain if it was mingw tool chain then it will be .a.
-Just use the same toolchain.
-That's it.
+So I'm going to compile now with MSVC as MSVC is used by node, basically node compiled with MSVC so it would be good if i go with MSVC I think.
+Or i can just download the mingw compiled node version (which I didn't find) then only i can have compatible ABI and it will not complain.
 <br>
 <br>

-So now I'm moving to msvc to compile my code.
+So now i moved to msvc to compile my code.
 <br>
 <br>